-When it turns out that the battery without the check seal is used and charged, it is considered as the target of penalty as equivalent for a red card in the next primary or the game.
+When it turns out that the battery without the check seal is used and charged, we will suspend you.

 Diagram 7 checked seal

 4.2.4 Center of gravity rules

 (a) The robot's center of gravity in the vertical direction must be clearly higher than the axis of forward and back movement at the very top of the legs.
 Also, when measuring center of gravity, parts like hands used for attacks must be placed below the axis for moving them away from the trunk.
 Center of gravity is measured using the seesaw method.